Sydney & Paul – their wedding day – photo & video fusion clip

 Sydney & Paul met at a wedding of mutual friends of theirs, whose wedding I had also photographed.
 (More about this on the blog entry with images from their wedding.)
 From their description of what they envisioned for their wedding day, I knew it would be off-beat and uniquely them.
 The wedding took place in the quaint town of Hackets Harbor, in upstate New York.

-The recent post on wedding photography – light & lighting; posing & direction, was from this wedding.
+The recent article on wedding photography – light & lighting; posing & direction, was from this wedding.
 But before we get to the details of the photography and lighting, a bit more about the video footage.

 All the footage was shot with the camera on the Manfrotto fluid video monopod (B&H).
 The one thing we still need to properly incorporate into these clips, is camera movement.
 Static video footage is boring.
 There either has to be some movement in the frame, or movement has to be introduced by using a glidecam or a slider.
 The one hiccup here is that the Glidecam HD-2000 (B&H) that I have, is just too heavy for Jessica’s wrists, to handle for even a short while.
 The movement that can be seen in places, is where I lifted the camera and let it balance in my grip with the Manfrotto monopod as a counter-weight.
 It seemed to work well for short intervals.
 But this is one important aspect of doing these video clips that we still need to streamline and properly incorporate.
 As I said, a never-ending learning curve!